 A Brief Look at Coinbase and Kraken

-Coinbase has formed its own venture capital fund, Coinbase Ventures, which invests in cryptocurrency-related startups.
+Coinbase has formed its venture capital fund, Coinbase Ventures, which invests in cryptocurrency-related startups.
 The company also has acquired several companies of its own to integrate new features and functionality into the platform.
-As of November 2020, Coinbase has made 13 acquisitions, ranging from blockchain intelligence to cryptocurrency-based rewards companies.
+Since November 2020, Coinbase has made 13 acquisitions, ranging from blockchain intelligence to cryptocurrency-based rewards companies.

 Coinbase announced its first-quarter results on May 13, 2021.
 The results were roughly in-line with projections.